leslem/web_home/content/post/setup.md

 available for it.
 It also has physical keys for switching between three different devices, so I use it with my iPhone and my laptop as well.

-Kobo Clara HD eReader
+For reading, I use a Kobo Clara HD eReader.
+I've previously had a Kindle and then a Kindle Paperwhite, and the Clara's interface is comparable, if not better.

 My favorite recent hardware purchase is a pair of BeatsX bluetooth headphones, so now I can listen to podcasts, music, and audiobooks even more than I already did.
 I spend at least a couple of hours per day listening to these headphones.

-I track some basic health metrics (step count and heart rate) with a Garming Forerunner 235.
+I track some basic health metrics (step count and heart rate) with a Garmin Forerunner 235.
 I also use it for tracking running and hiking activities.
 I really like that the onboard GPS means it doesn't have to be paired to your phone to track an activity.
 It's getting a bit old now, but still holds a charge for days at a time.